pytorch/hub/nvidia_deeplearningexamples_ssd.md

 Prepare input images for object detection.
-(Example links below correspond to first few test images from the COCO dataset.)
+(Example links below correspond to first few test images from the COCO dataset, but you can also specify paths to your local images here)
 ```python
 uris = [
     'http://images.cocodataset.org/val2017/000000397133.jpg',